ZarinTasnimBiash/Data_Mining/README.md

 - Mortality, Coverage, Prevalence of screened patients dataset values are in percentage.
 - Prevalence of cancer, Incidence of cancer dataset values are in ratio per 100,000 people.
 - Disability adjusted life years, Years lost with disability, Years lived with disability  dataset values are in number of years per 100,000 people.
-- We used MinMax standardization to bring all the data values into the 0-1 range.
+- MinMax standardization was then used to bring all the data values into the 0-1 range.

 ---